-A mimotope peptide-based photoelectrochemical strategy for non-toxic detection of Zearalenone with dual-signal readout
+A mimotope peptide-based dual-signal readout competitive enzyme-linked immunoassay for non-toxic detection of zearalenone†

-Herein, a mimotope peptide-based non-toxicity photoelectrochemical (PEC) biosensor was established for ultrasensitive detection of zearalenone (ZEN) with dual-signal readout.
-Referring to the phage display techniques (PDT), a mimotope peptide was obtained by selecting peptide from a phage-display peptide library to mimic target mycotoxin ZEN, which avoided using mycotoxin itself and minimized potential damages to operators.
-The rutile TiO2 mesocrystals (RMC)-tyramine composite with outstanding PEC properties was utilized as reporter units and labeled the mimotope peptide to capture onto the electrode interface via immune recognition.
-Subjected to catalysis of HRP, the RMC-tyramine composite deposed at the enzyme reaction site, causing rolling circle extend of reporter units chain, which resulted in a dramatically enhanced photocurrent response as well as hugely increased resistance.
-By the virtue of PDT and tyramine signal amplification (TSA), the developed dual signal-readout non-toxicity immunoassay could effectively reduce interference caused by environmental and performed a wide liner range between 10−6 - 1 ng/ml with a low detection limit of 3.3× 10-7 ng/mL, which provide a valuable reference for developing high efficiency, security and sensitivity methods and indicated promising applicability in food testing.
+In this study, a mimotope peptide-based non-toxic photoelectrochemical (PEC) competitive enzyme-linked immunoassay (ELISA) was established for ultrasensitive detection of zearalenone (ZEN) with dual-signal readout.
+Using the phage display technique (PDT), a mimotope peptide of ZEN could be harvested by selecting a peptide from a phage-display peptide library, which avoided using mycotoxin itself and minimized potential damage to operators.
+The tyramine-modified rutile TiO2 mesocrystals (Tyr-RMC) with outstanding PEC properties were utilized as reporter units to label the mimotope peptide.
+The fabricated peptide@Tyr-RMC probe could anchor on the antibody-modified electrode via competitive immune recognition of free target ZEN.
+When subjected to catalysis of HRP–H2O2, the Tyr-RMC composite was deposited at the enzyme reaction site, causing rolling circle extension of the reporter unit chains.
+By merit of the brilliant signal amplification effect of tyramine signal amplification (TSA), dramatically enhanced photocurrent response and enormously increased electrochemical impedance could be determined.
+Combining all of these advantages, the developed dual-signal readout non-toxicity immunoassay could effectively decrease environmental interference.
+Also, the designed dual-signal readout biosensor demonstrated a wide linear range between 10−6 and 1 ng mL−1 with a low detection limit of 1 × 10−6 ng mL−1, which provides a valuable reference for developing highly efficient, secure and sensitive detection methods and indicates promising applicability in food testing.